 Periodic monitoring for organic vapors will be conducted during non-intrusive activities such as the collection of soil, sediment, and groundwater samples.
 Periodic monitoring may include obtaining measurements upon arrival at a location, while opening a monitoring well cap, when overturning soil, when bailing/purging a well, and upon leaving the location.
 In some instances, depending on the proximity of exposed individuals, continuous monitoring may be conducted during these activities.
 Continuous monitoring for organic vapors will be conducted during all ground intrusive activities (i.e., test pitting, soil boring installation, and monitoring well installation).
 Upwind concentrations will be measured at the start of each workday and periodically thereafter to establish background concentrations.
-Organic vapors will be monitored with a PID equipped with a 10.6 eV lamp capable of calculating 15-minute running average concentrations.
+Organic vapors will be monitored continuously at the downwind perimeter of the Exclusion Zone.
+Monitoring will be conducted with a PID equipped with a 10.6 eV lamp capable of calculating 15-minute running average concentrations.